tttstudios/vanhacks-netlify/src/pages/index.md

         devices that will contribute to the application's creation.
 As for food, we have you covered but if you want anything in particular there is a kitchen to make tea and prepare small bites.

+        Please also bring a reusable water bottle as BCIT supports sustainability with water stations.
+We will not be supplying plastic water bottles.
       firstQ: What should I bring?
     - firstAnswerOne: >+
         Participants spend 28 hours working in teams of 3-5 people to build an